 At this point you can continue straight ahead to Woodgreen Common.
 Turn right onto the road and downhill to join a permissive path on your right to Woodgreen Village Hall, Horse and Groom pub and the local shop, which is owned and managed by the village community.
 Return to the waymarked junction to continue on the route.

 Turn sharp left at the waymaker (leaving the AVP route), bear right and then turn left over a stile between two houses.
 The path drops downhill through a pretty wood, over a plank bridge and then uphill to a kissing gate.
 Go across an open field keeping to the left.
 Cross a stile on your left and walk across the field diagonally to the next field stile and then over another stile close to a farm entrance.

 8. Stricklands Plantation

-Turn left onto the track and then turn immediately right along a tree-shaded bridleway.
-Go ahead and then turn left at waymarker down a wide gravel track and into a wood.
+Turn left onto the track and then immediately right along a tree-shaded byway.
+Go down the byway and then turn left at a waymarker pointing down a wide gravel track and into a wood.
 Turn right at the next waymarker and follow the rhododendron-lined bridleway uphill through Stricklands Plantation.